lukawski-adrian/payment-simulator/readme.md

 ### Main aspects:

 - money transfer stored as event log:
-    - every transaction is traceable
+    - every transaction is replayable and evidentiary
     - in case of transaction check failure transaction is blocked
     - in case of system failure transaction is reported
 - designed for failure: